ch3njust1n/ch3njust1n/README.md

 <br />

 ## software engineer, researcher and entrepreneur
-- I'm looking for collaborators for [Papers Are All You Need](https://github.com/ch3njust1n/papers_are_all_you_need)
-- I’m looking to collaborate on machine learning projects for [Parkour Theory](https://github.com/parkourtheory)
-- Fun fact: I collect comic books
+- On my free time, I like reading research papers and comic books

 ---